Phu Cam Cathedral and Redeemer Church are two of the beautiful structures in Hue City, Vietnam, with a history of hundreds of years.

 The harmonious color combination of the stained-glass system is reminiscent of the traditional five-color system used in the skills of porcelain and the decorations in the imperial palaces in Hue city.

-Instead of building enclosed walls, the use of the glass for the entire walls creates a splendid but still majestic appearance for the sanctuary of the Redemptorist church.
+Instead of building enclosed walls, the use of glass for the entire walls creates a splendid but still majestic appearance for the sanctuary of the Redemptorist church.

 For many people, Hue is famous for its temples, mausoleums, and temples with nostalgic and ancient features associated with the Nguyen Dynasty, the last monarchy of Vietnam.
 But in a certain corner, the churches in Hue have given this land with tranquil areas.